 Hauliers can make use of a system link between their planning system (TMS) and the Portbase (PCS) system; delays or malfunctions can also occur in these systems.

-System links via EDI will eventually be phased out.
-API is the future and offers much faster information transfer.
 Ask your software vendor about the options for working with API.

 As we have seen, delays can occur at different times and in different steps in the process.
 Please contact the Portbase Service Desk if you have reason to believe you are experiencing an unusually long delay during prenotification.
 You can do so by calling +31 (0)88 625 25 25 or by emailing our Customer Service.